-The Covenants, among other things, provide for use of the Reardon Property for residential purposes only, establish architecture and setback restrictions, establish various outbuilding and fencing restrictions, provide for signage limitations, set forth rights-of-way, and provide that such Covenants shall bind successors and run with the land.
-(R p 19)
+The Covenants, among other things, provide for use of the Property for residential purposes only, establish architecture and setback restrictions, establish various outbuilding restrictions, provide that such Covenants shall bind successors and run with the land, and most pertinent to this appeal, establish that no residential structure may be built upon any lot containing less than 15,000 square feet.
+(R pp 32-34)

 When examined in context with the Act, it is difficult to see how all the Covenants do not collectively "restrict the property to residential use only."
 Each Covenant expressly provides for certain limitations and the uses that may be applied to each residential lot.
-The fact that the first Covenant is the only individual Covenant which contains the keywords that lots are for "residential purposes only" does not make the remainder of the Covenants any less "residential."
-In fact, a correct application of the Covenants provides that Covenant 1 sets forth the residential use of the property, and each and every Covenant that follows necessarily operates in conjunction with the first and furthers that residential use.
-Consequently, the Covenants collectively establish those restrictions which form a uniform scheme of development whereby all lots are equally and uniformly restricted to residential use.
+The fact that the first Covenant is the only individual Covenant which contains the keywords that lots are for "residential purposes" does not make the remainder of the Covenants any less "residential."
+In fact, a correct application of the Covenants provides that the first Covenant sets forth the residential use of the property, and each and every Covenant that follows necessarily operates in conjunction with the first and expands on/advances that residential use.
+Consequently, the Covenants collectively establish those restrictions which form a uniform scheme of development whereby all lots in the Beaverlake Heights Subdivision are equally and uniformly restricted to residential use.

 Thus, N.C.Gen.Stat. § 47B-3 (13) provides that the Covenants are all excepted from invalidation under the Act.
 To hold any other way is to achieve an absurd result.
-The trial court's conclusion elevates the phrase "residential purposes only" to the status of magic language; but that conclusion cannot be reconciled with the intentional language of the statutory exception spelled out in the beginning subsection (13): "Covenants applicable to a general or uniform scheme of development....."
+The trial court's conclusion elevates the phrase "residential purposes" to the status of magic language; but that conclusion cannot be reconciled with the intentional language of the statutory exception spelled out in the beginning subsection (13): "Covenants applicable to a general or uniform scheme of development... ."
 Id.
 Further, based on the specific usage of the plural term "covenants" twice in N.C.Gen.Stat. § 47B-3 (13), the plain meaning of this provision is to except the covenants as a whole adopted pursuant to a general or uniform scheme of development.
 See Martin v.
 N.C.
 Dep't of Health & Human Servs., 194 N.C.
 App.
 716, 719, 670 S.E.2d 629, 632 (2009) ("Where the language of a statute is clear, the courts must give the statute its plain meaning").
 Additionally, and as is further addressed below, an alternate interpretation which would so narrowly construe the Act to except only a categorical use restriction is to disregard the Act's legislative purpose entirely.